INSIDE: The ULTIMATE GUIDE on what to buy in Rome including the best Italy souvenirs.

 - Leather purses

-- Leather keyrings
+- More Rome Leather Goods such as Leather keyrings

 Continuing on the ‘Souvenirs you eat’ theme, a monster-sized jar of Italian Nutella wouldn’t go astray.
 (Nutella is an everyday food here!)

 Nor would Italian chocolate.

 If you are in a hurry, the Little Big Town Toy Store above has a wall of chocolate for sale on the ground floor near the counter, all wrapped up and ready to go.
 If you are really stuck for what to buy in Rome for a particular someone, I’m sure they’d be more than happy with this.

 But if you really love chocolate, head to Venchi Italian chocolate shop.

 - their iconic milk chocolate bar with whole hazelnuts.

 They have a range of boxed chocolates, chocolates in tins, and experiential kits that are filled with Venchi chocolates in different sizes including chocolate bars, chocolate spreads, chocolate snacks, and gianduia bars.

 They sell dark chocolates, milk chocolates, chocolate truffles, pistachio chocolates, chocolates with hazelnuts and chocolate cigars.